thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] Don't initialize Theme Preferences when UI is not available to avoid breaking the CLI
 - [Improvement] Improve the speed of updating and saving a theme
+- [Feature] Include Mono and Game Boy Light presets in new installs of Theme Preferences

 Update v1.0.4:
 - [Feature] Support customising fonts